acumos/system-integration/z2a/INSTALL.md

     url: "******"
 ```

-*Apache NiFi* - the following values need to be populated in the `mlwb_value.yaml` file before installation of the MLWB dependencies (Phase 3).
+*Apache NiFi* - the following values need to be populated in the `mlwb_value.yaml` file before installation of the MLWB dependencies.

 ```bash
 #NIFI